FOR IMMEDIATE RELEASE

 Miami, Florida (January 23, 2018) — The Cisneros Fontanals Art Foundation (CIFO) announces the recipients of the 2018 Grants & Commissions Program Award.
 The nine (9) awarded artists represent seven (7) countries across Latin America and are divided into three (3) categories: the Achievement Award recipient, Argentinean artist Horacio Zabala; Mid-Career Artists—Magdalena Atria (Chile) and Lázaro Saavedra (Cuba); and Emerging Artists—Fredman Barahona (Nicaragua), Gala Berger (Argentina), Víctor del Moral (Mexico), Rubén D´Hers (Venezuela), Laura Huertas Millán (Colombia), and Daniela Serna Gallego (Colombia).

 The accompanying Grants & Commissions exhibition, which has traditionally been presented in Miami at CIFO Art Space, will become an international traveling exhibition program in 2018.
 This year, the award recipients will have the opportunity to present their work at the Centro Cultural Metropolitano in Quito, Ecuador.
-The exhibition will be on view and open to the public from October 6 through November 25, 2018, with a preview taking place on October 4.
+The exhibition will be on view and open to the public from October 6 through November 28, 2018.

 The Cisneros Fontanals Art Foundation will continue to operate from Miami, and to produce groundbreaking scholarly exhibitions, books and programs.
 However, the foundation will no longer operate an exhibition space in Miami.
 This decision allows CIFO to focus on strengthening its collaborations with partner institutions to produce and tour internationally recognized exhibitions such as Adiós Utopia: Dreams and Deceptions in Cuban Art Since 1950, which is currently on view at the Walker Art Center in Minneapolis, Minnesota, and was on view earlier this year at the Museum of Fine Arts, Houston, in Texas.
 This shift will enable CIFO’s world-class initiatives to be experienced by wider audiences around the world.